 The Office of Overseas Schools’ Advisory Committee on Exceptional Children and Youth has released a new guide entitled, What Can You Expect to Find in Overseas Schools for Your Gifted Child?
 The guide is designed to help U.S. Government families think through decisions in bidding for positions and contains links to useful Internet and publication resources for children needing accelerated challenges.
-Follow this link to download a digital copy of the guide What Can You Expect to Find in Overseas Schools for Your Gifted Child 2023.
+Follow this link to download a digital copy of the guide [25 MB].
 For general questions about gifted education international schools, please reach out to OverseasSchools@state.gov or Regional Education Officer (REO), Andrew Hoover.
 For questions about specific schools and programs, please reach out to the appropriate REO.
 Hard copies are available by e-mailing OverseasSchools@state.gov.

 The booklet was developed by the Office of Overseas Schools and its Advisory Committee on Exceptional Children and Youth, whose support, guidance and wisdom has helped increase services to children with exceptional needs in international schools.
 It was developed in collaboration with the Office of Allowances and the Global Community Liaison Office.